Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: Results and Discussion

 To analyze this effect further, we inject points that are close to existing points.
 Now we consider updating the Morris-Mitchell criterion by adding ten times one point that is close to existing points instead of adding random points that are not close to the existing design.
 This allows us to see the effect of adding each point individually on the Morris-Mitchell criterion.
 We add small noise to the existing points to create new points that are close to the existing points, but its distance to the existing points is modified by the noise added.
-Figure~\ref{fig-sigma-noise-1} reveals some interesting insights.
-Points close to the existing design improve the Morris-Mitchell criterion only by a small amount, but the variance is higher than for random points.
-By moving further away from the existing design, the improvement increases and reaches its maximum at 0.64.
+Then we compute the mean improvement of $\Phi^{\ast}$ based on these ten ``single-point injections'' and the standard deviation of the improvement for each noise level (sigma).
+Results are shown in Figure~\ref{fig-sigma-noise-1}.
+This figure reveals some interesting insights.
+Points close to the existing design improve $\Phi^{\ast}$ only by a small amount, but the variance is higher than for random points.
+By moving further away from the existing design by increasing the noise level, the improvement increases and reaches its maximum at 0.64.
 This value is identical to the improvement of randomly added points as discussed above.

-We will consider the following steps to further improve the approach presented in this paper: